 Housing Rehabilitation Programs

-What is Minor Housing Rehabilitation?
+What is a Housing Rehabilitation?

-An emergency minor home rehab is the repair or replacement of a home’s components or systems required for safe occupancy and operation of the home, such as the breakdown of an air conditioner or a water heater.
+A minor home rehab is the repair or replacement of a home’s components or systems required for safe occupancy and operation of the home, such as the breakdown of an air conditioner or a water heater.
 It can also be something that has become progressively worse like a leaking pipe or roof.

 - Home must be owner-occupied prior to program application